xplshn/pelf/README.md

 .AppBundles may come archived with different formats or encodings.
 For example, the included `pelf_small` edition, will create bundles without using base64 and using GZIP directly with -9, for the best available compression, it may even end up being faster, due to avoiding base64.
 Remember to ALWAYS signal which edition a bundle was made with by adding it to the bundle's name!
 For example, .raw.AppBundle if your PELF tool was patched/modified to remove base64 encoding, .small.AppBundle if you used the pelf_small example included here.

 ### Current roadmap:
- 1. Optionally provide the option to mount the TAR archive instead of instead of copying the files.
-Or replace TAR altogether for a format that is also widely available.
+ 1. Employ the same tricks that the APE loader uses to be recognized as an ELF, preferably, implement a tool that can be used to turn any SH script into a (fake) "ELF".
- 2. Employ the same tricks that the APE loader uses to be recognized as an ELF, preferably, implement a tool that can be used to turn any SH script into a (fake) "ELF".
+ 2. Ability to re-assemble bundles
- 3. Simplify everything by splitting the loader into a very barebones loader and some helper binaries written in shell, for example, the embedded thumbnail generator could be one such helper.
-The idea being that even if the user isn't able to run the .AppBundle, he can always extract it and repackage it again without having to start from scratch.
+ 3. Checksums & signatures

 ### Current setbacks:
   - Code has to be readable to stay hackable, given that this is SH, it may end up being an unbearable, disgusting mess, so I have to be specially careful.